opencyber-space/MemoryGr.id/README.md

 # MemoryGrid

-**MemoryGrid** is a distributed/decentralized, multi-modal data store for storing blobs such as video streams, images, multimedia, high-resolution and sensory data.
-It offers unified support for **in-memory**, **persistent**, and **streaming** backends—making it ideal for high-performance AI pipelines, ingestion workflows, and real-time analytics.
+**MemoryGrid** is a general-purpose, distributed/decentralized object store for storing multi-modal blobs such as video streams, high-resolution images, sensor data, AI inputs/outputs and any general data.
+It supports unified APIs over **in-memory**, **persistent**, and **streaming** backends, making it ideal for modern data-driven applications, AI pipelines, and real-time analytics.

-> Designed for Kubernetes-native environments with first-class support for dynamic deployment, service discovery, and multi-cluster routing.
+> MemoryGrid is Kubernetes-native, supports pluggable backends and custom serialization, and is designed for easy integration with ML/AI systems.

 ---